russellgordon/teaching/src/site/notes/CEMC/SCCST2023/Theming.md

    ![Screenshot 2023-08-15 at 3.58.48 PM.png](/img/user/Attachments/Screenshot%202023-08-15%20at%203.58.48%20PM.png)

-   > [!TIP]
+   > [!NOTE]
    > It's possible to use one theme for Obsidian and then select a different theme for what gets published on the website that your students will use.
-In practice, I find this to be a suboptimal workflow – I want to see, locally as I author content, presentation of information that is as close to what students will see as possible.
+In practice, the author finds this to be a suboptimal workflow.
+When writing content for the consumption of a target audience, it is best to see a preview of that content that is as close as possible to what the audience will see.

 4. Make one small addition to the page content: